malcolmmcdonald1982/M365-Assessment-Toolkit/README.md

 | ExchangeOnlineManagement | 3.0+ | Exchange Online |
 | MicrosoftTeams | 5.0+ | Microsoft Teams |
 | Microsoft.Online.SharePoint.PowerShell | 16.0+ | SharePoint Online |

-## Manual Installation

-If the one-line installer doesn't work in your environment:

-1. Download and extract the zip from the [Releases](../../releases) page
-2. Open PowerShell as Administrator in the extracted folder
-3. Run `.\install.ps1`

 ## Authentication